Prasad2531/Kafka-with-Springboot/README.md

 ## Basic Idea for the Project

 This is a Java Spring Boot application that demonstrates how to use Apache Kafka to produce and consume dummy location data.
-Startup Giant Zomato uses the same idea for continuous location update of the delivery partner to the user.
+Many tech giants like Uber, Zomato etc. use Apache Kafka as a datahub for continuous location update of the cabs or delivery partner(in the case of food delivery companies) ans then pass it on to the end user.

 ## Installation